medavidallsop/internal-tags/readme.txt

 = Where do I set or unset internal tags on posts? =

-When editing a post you'll see an internal tags section where you can set or unset the tags.
+When editing a post, you'll see an internal tags section where you can set or unset the tags.

 = Can I set or unset tags from the posts list? =